Machine-side witness

 Valve stiction, flow instability, instrument dropout, subtle lag during phase transitions, viscosity shifts, and environmental effects.

-Captures the deviation, proves continuity, preserves context, and ranks likely causes.
+Captures the deviation, proves continuity, locks context, preserves evidence, and ranks likely causes.

 Projects when a repeating deviation is becoming important enough to investigate, notify, or act.